 6. Send Out Invites

 As mentioned, plan your party about a month after your proposal and get invites out as soon as possible.
-Paper invites are beautiful, but costly and not hugely environmentally friendly (even if recyclable).
-How about e-vites instead?
-You can design a cute one on a website and send round to your guest list.
+Paper invitations are beautiful, but you can also think about e-vites as well.
+You can design a cute one and send round to your guest list.

 Another option is to throw a secret engagement party.
 Tell your family and friends (but not the close ones you should have told in person) that it’s just a Christmas party, casual summer BBQ, or even a birthday party, and then drop the bombshell!

 7. Find Yourself an Outfit

 The formality of your outfit will depend on your theme.
 Lots of brides choose to wear white for the engagement party too, but naturally a much less impressive dress than the final wedding day outfit - usually a cocktail dress or jumpsuit.
 Grooms-to-be may choose a suit or relaxed shirt and trouser combo.
 If you’re a same-sex couple, one might want to be in black and one in white, or you might choose complementary outfits.
 Ultimately, dress for what feels right for the party.

 23 Engagement Party Ideas and Themes

 When it comes to engagement party ideas, you don’t have to spend a fortune to get big impact.
 With just a handful of props and a good theme, you can throw together a night to remember in not much time at all.